nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts.
-2. NetworkBook shows a list of contacts.
-3. User requests to delete a specific contact in the list.
+1. User requests to delete a specific contact in the list.

-4. NetworkBook deletes the contact.
+2. NetworkBook deletes the contact.

+3. NetworkBook updates the displayed list of contact.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The given index is invalid.

+    * 1a1.
+NetworkBook shows an error message that the index is invalid.

       Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-NetworkBook shows an error message.

-      Use case resumes at step 2.

 **Use case: Delete a single-valued field of a contact**

+This use case is applicable to deleting **graduation, priority** of a contact.

 **MSS**

-1. User requests to list contacts.

-2. NetworkBook shows a list of contacts.

-3. User specifies index of contact and a single-valued field to delete.
+1. User specifies index of contact and a single-valued field to delete.

-4. NetworkBook updates the contact by deleting the field.
+2. NetworkBook updates the contact by deleting the field.

+3. NetworkBook updates the displayed contact card of the person.

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
+* 1a.
 The given index of contact is invalid.

-  * 3a1.
+  * 1a1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

 * 3b.
 User provides multiple fields to delete.

   * 3b1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

 * 3c.
 User provides an index field after the single-valued field to delete.

   * 3c1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

 * 3d.
 The single-valued field of the contact is empty.

   * 3d1.
-NetworkBook does not change the contact.
+NetworkBook shows an error message.

     Use case ends.

 **Use case: Delete a multi-valued field of a contact**

+This use case is applicable to deleting a **phone, email, link, course, specialisation, tag** of a contact.

 **MSS**

-1. User requests to list contacts.

-2. NetworkBook shows a list of contacts.

-3. User specifies index of contact, a multi-valued field, and the index of entry to delete.
+1. User specifies index of contact, a multi-valued field, and the index of entry to delete.

-4. NetworkBook updates the contact by deleting the entry from the field's list.
+2. NetworkBook updates the contact by deleting the entry from the field's list.

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
+* 1a.
 The given index of contact is invalid.

-  * 3a1.
+  * 1a1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-* 3b.
+* 1b.
 User provides multiple fields to delete.

-  * 3b1.
+  * 1b1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-* 3c.
+* 1c.
 The given index of entry is invalid.

-  * 3c1.
+  * 1c1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-* 3d.
+* 1d.
 User provides multiple indexes of entry to delete.

-  * 3d1.
+  * 1d1.
 NetworkBook shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-* 3e.
+* 1e.
 User does not provide an index of entry.

-  * 3e1.
+  * 1e1.
 The index of entry is default to 1.

-    * 3e1a.
+    * 1e1a.
 The contact's field does not have an entry at index 1.

-      Use case resumes at step 3c1.
+      Use case resumes at step 1c1.

     * 3e1b.
 The contact's field has an entry at index 1.

-      Use case resumes at step 4.
+      Use case resumes at step 2.

+**Use case: Filter contacts**

+This user story applies to filtering contacts by **course, specialisation, graduation year, tag**.

+**MSS**

+1. User requests to filter by a field with a specified value.

+2. NetworkBook displays the contacts with the field that matches the specified value.

+    Use case ends.

+**Extensions**

+* 1a.
+Field is not specified or value is not specified.

+  * 1a1.
+NetworkBook shows an error message.

+    Use case ends.

+* 1b.
+Field specified is invalid.

+  * 1b1.
+NetworkBook shows an error message.

+    Use case ends.

+* 1c.
+Value specified is invalid.

+  * 1c1.
+NetworkBook shows an error message.

+    Use case ends.

 **Use case: Sort contacts**